devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 - Bank checks (or cheques) were originally introduced as a replacement for promissory notes and got their name because they checked fraud.
 They started out being spelled with a –ck on both sides of the Atlantic.
 But British people, perhaps under the influence of the Chancellor of the Exchequer, decided to start calling them cheques
 - And from there you get check off (1839) and check up (1889).
 People would fly around and navigate by distinctive landmarks called checkpoints.
 - Shops got checkouts and roadblocks became checkpoints and people went to doctors for checkups and guests checked out of hotels and checked in at check-ins

+---
+07-Jan-2025

+## 14: Sex and Bread

+- Freud said that everything was secretly sexual.
+But etymologists know that sex is secretly food.
+- Mating with somebody was originally just sharing your food, or meat, with them (meat meant food of any kind and not just flesh)
+- A companion is somebody with whom you share your bread (from the Latin `panis`).
+- The Old English word for bread was `hlaf`, from which we get loaf;
+- Before the birth of Jesus, there were some fellows living between the Black Sea and the Caspian.
+Whenever one of them died the others would bury him, or her, in a pit.
+They were therefore called the Kurgan Pit Burial culture or the Kurgans.
+- This was in the time before the invention of writing so we can only take an educated guess about their language which is called Proto-Indo-European, or PIE for short.
+- The Kurgans probably invented the chariot, and probably used it to invade their neighbours.
+The did attack but in a disorganized way.
+- Rather than all banding together and attacking in one direction, they split up and attacked hither and thither.
+Some of them ended up in northern India and some of them ended up in Persia.
+Some went to the cold, rainy lands around the Baltic, and some of them went to Greece and became Greek.
+- They also took with them their language – Proto-Indo-European – and spread it all over Europe and Asia.
+- Different groups developed different accents and these accents became so strong that their languages became mutually incomprehensible.
+After a few hundred years the Kurgans in northern India wouldn’t have been able to make out what their cousins in Italy were saying.
+- So the ancient Indians called their dads `pitar`, and the Greeks called their dads `pater`, and the Romans called them `pater`.
+Germans called them `fater`, and we call him father, because English is descended from Old German.
+- Similarly, the PIE word `seks` became German `sechs`, English `six`, Latin `sex`, Sanskrit `sas` and Greek `hex`; because the Greeks pronounced their Ss funny.
+- Proto-Indo-European word `neogw`, meant _unclothed_.
+German languages (of which English is one) `neogw` became _naked_.
+In the Latin languages `neogw` became _nude_.
+But a funny thing happened in Persia.
+- The ancient Persians cooked their meat by burying it in hot ashes.
+However, they baked their bread uncovered in an oven.
+They still used the PIE word `neogw` (or uncovered), and therefore started calling their bread `nan`.
+Nan was taken into Hindi as `naan`, and if you go into an Indian restaurant today you can still buy a lovely, puffy sort of bread called naan, but now you know it’s etymologically naked.

+### Vocabulary
+1. **deplorable**:
+2. **hither and thither**: